q-viper/q-viper.github.io/_pages/goals.md

 ## TV Shows to Watch
 ### Better Call Saul
-* January 12: Season 1 Completed
+* January 12: Season 1 Completed.
+* March 04: Already stopped watching because of too much work.

 ## Certification to Gain
 ### Airflow Certification from Astronomer
 * January 12: Course completed 80%.
+* March 04: Have not visited the Astronomer site from more than a month.

 ## Reading Books
 ### Philosophy